Do you suffer from debilitating headaches?

 You probably do if you’re reading this.

 Right now, there are 180 different kinds of headaches defined.
 Almost everyone gets headaches from time to time.
-If they are chronic, daily or even continual, you may be suffering from migraines.
-There are at least 30 million US citizens currently suffering from some kind of chronic migraines.
+If they are chronic, daily or even continual, you may be suffering from Headache.
+There are at least 30 million US citizens currently suffering from some kind of chronic Headache.
 Some of these are responsive to medicine, and some are debilitating and med resistant.

 Although the Greater occipital nerve is the most common nerve involved, other nerves can be involved as well.
 The lesser occipital nerve and dorsal (or least) occipital nerve which are located in the back of the head/scalp.
 Headaches may originate from the forehead or frontal region as well.
 The nerves involved in this area include the supra-orbital and zygomatico-temporal nerves.